mikesmallhelp/wacat/README.md

  »       [chromium] › test.spec.ts:45:1 › test an application ───────────────────────────────────────────
 ```

-So wacat detects "An unexpected error occurred!
-Please try again after some time." text in one sub page, reports error with the "1 failed" text and execution stops.
+In this scenario, wacat detects the error text "An unexpected error occurred!
+Please try again after some time." on one subpage.
+It reports the error with the message "1 failed" and halts execution.

 ### Detect errors in the browser's console